Updated on: 11/19/2019

 The Substance Abuse and Mental Health Services Administration estimates that 20 to 25% of the homeless population suffers from mental illness, compared to only 6% of the American population as a whole.
 Studies have shown that 45% of homeless men surveyed have experienced traumatic brain injuries, which can have profound effects on mood and cognition for years after the initial injury.

 Traumatic brain injuries happen when the brain is penetrated or jostled around inside the skull, striking the hard bone surface.
 Direct blows to the head can cause traumatic brain injuries, but often the cause is more subtle.
-Brain injuries can occur after an explosive blast, a blow to the chin, or even an accident in which the head is suddenly whipped around on the neck.
+Brain injuries can occur after an explosive blast, a blow to the chin, or even a car accident in which the head is suddenly whipped around on the neck.
 Drug or alcohol blackout or oxygen deprivation can also result in damage to the delicate neurons of the brain.

 Brain injuries may come with immediate side effects such as nausea, confusion, and balance and vision problems—but they can also cause issues with cognition, memory, and personality that last for years after the initial traumatic event.